lskatz/SneakerNet/docs/plugins/sn_passfail.pl.md

 Table with columns

 * sample
+* assembly - pass or fail based on number of Ns (threshold defined in `taxonProperties.conf`) or number of genes
 * coverage - pass or fail
 * quality  - pass or fail
 * kraken - pass or fail

-1 indicates failure; 0 indicates pass
+1 indicates failure; 0 indicates pass; -1 indicates unknown (e.g., if Kraken was never run)